 Optimization, in the business world, is usually a misused term.
 In math, engineering and computer science, when you ask someone to "optimize" something, the first question they will respond with is, "Optimize, in terms of what?"
 In business, we often forget to ask that question.
 There are many aspects of managing requirements, along which you can make the requirements "better" -- which is what optimization is about.
 The aspect that relates most to development-process decisions is not having the requirements be correct, but rather managing the communication of changes in the definition of "correct" for those requirements.
 Other elements, like completeness, consistency, etc., are also still important -- but the aspect you need to optimize for when focusing on the development process is the communication of changes in your understanding of the requirements.

 Requirements live outside the organization -- your customers "own" your requirements, or rather, the market, collectively and implicitly, defines what the requirements actually are.
 As a product manager (or business analyst or requirements manager or product owner), you neither own nor define the requirements -- just as Benjamin Franklin did not "define" electricity by flying a kite during a storm -- you can only discover the requirements and make decisions about which ones you choose to address.
-These requirements are always changing, and your
+These requirements are always changing, and your understanding of the requirements is always changing.
+The result is that your requirements documentation is always changing.

 As you update your documentation of requirements, and share that documentation with the development (and quality and marketing, etc.) team, you will be faced with minimizing the cost of two key factors -- first, how much time the receiving teams spend absorbing the changes, and second, how out-of-date the documentation becomes.
 You can reduce the cost of "changing requirements" (from the perspective of whoever is reading your documentation) by sending out updates less frequently.